-Benefits of a leasehold property:
+Benefits of a leasehold property

-There is less responsibility with this tenure type because the freeholder has to maintain the common parts of the building which can include entrance area, staircases, lifts, exterior walls, roofs and gardens.
+There is less responsibility with this tenure type because the freeholder has to maintain the common parts of the building which can include the entrance area, staircases, lifts, exterior walls, roofs and gardens.

 You can extend the lease by up to 90 years after you have resided in the property for 2 years and are a qualifying tenant.
 To be a qualifying tenant your original lease would have had to be for 21 years or more.

-Disadvantages of a leasehold property:
+Disadvantages of a leasehold property

 There are costs such as maintenance fees, ground rent and other charges which you must consider.

 - The leasehold property ofcourse diminishes in value as th term of the lease decreases.

 - You must seek the freeholders permission before making any changes to the property.You will also not be allowed to sublet and may be guided b a set of rules throughout your tie at the property.

-So what is the difference between a Freehold and a Leasehold?
+What is the difference between a Freehold and a Leasehold?